fredMilloh/fredMilloh/README.md

 Oct 28, 2021
 > #### Analyse your client's needs for their group of pizzerias
-> Analysing a customer need.
-List the features requested by a client.
+> List the features requested by a client.
 Writing detailed specifications for a project including context, use case, activity and class diagrams.
 Select a suitable technical solution, with arguments from reliable sources.
 >><img width="100" src="https://user-images.githubusercontent.com/47221695/139226015-9385dc80-2896-4b23-8b75-dfb408ac507a.png">

 Sept 29, 2021